 Because of the high expressions of genes related to phototrophy in all sites, we also ran this analysis excluding genes associated with phototrophy (Figure S2).
 This showed that housekeeping genes such as RNA polymerase, chaperonin, and translation elongation factors were commonly expressed in all lakes.
 Many of the most highly expressed non-photosynthetic genes in Lake Mendota were classified as belonging to the Actinobacteria acI, including a sugar transporter.
 In Trout Bog, Verrucomicrobia and Armatimonadetes (formerly candidate phylum OP10) contributed some of the top expressed genes, while in Sparkling Lake, a chaperonin expressed by Deltaproteobacteria was among most highly expressed genes.
 Cytochrome subunits, essential components of respiratory metabolisms, were highly expressed in all lakes, ranking in the top 10 in Trout Bog and Sparkling Lake, and in the top 25 in Mendota.

-taxa were expressing genes?
+Which taxa were expressing genes?

 We next aggregated expressed genes by phylum-level classifications to compare the most expressed taxa to the most abundant taxa based on metagenomic data (Figure 1).
 The same reference database was used for mapping metatranscriptomic and metagenomic data, making such comparisons possible.
 No positive trend between expression and abundance was observed.
 Cyanobacteria were highly expressed in all three lakes, while viruses were also present, but expressing at low levels in all sites.
 At the clade level, members of Actinobacteria acI were both expressed and abundant, as was Bacteroidetes bacI-A in LM and SL.
 The clade acI-B was particularly abundant and expressed in TB, consistent with previous research identifying acI-B2 as an acidic lake specialist (Newton et al. 2007).